MLOPS-Talksick/SupplyChainOptimization/ML_Models/README.md

 ### Experimentation and Tracking
 - We have used MLFlow for experimenting with different models like XGBoost, LSTMs, SARIMA and DeepAR and Prophet.
 The scripts for these are in experiments/scripts and Screenshots of experiment visulatizations are available in the artifacts directory.
 THe mlruns folder have been exluded purposely as we were running into LFS issues.
+1. XGBoost: Performing the best
+2. DeepAR: Model too complex, overfitting in 1st epoch.
+Needs thousands/tens of thousands of product to be of significant value.
+Out of current scope.
+3. LSTMs: Experimented with couple different architectures but it was overfitting very early on.
+Model was not learning anything
+4. Prophet: Model is good but XGBoost is better.